 Can a Specialized Freight Broker Help?

-If you’ve read this far, you know at least one thing about shipping dry bulk commodities: it isn’t simple.
+If you’ve read this far, you know at least one thing about dry bulk shipping: it isn’t simple.
 Requirements vary from commodity to commodity, and there’s a lot more risk involved than you’d face with dry van shipments.
 Forget to nail down just one important detail, and you might find yourself in a world of pain.

 Can you and your team handle all the ins and outs of dry bulk shipments on your own?
 Do you have the time and know-how to locate, evaluate and manage all the carriers you’ll need to source day-to-day and emergency freight capacity—and to do it all well?